1 cup basil leaves, washed

 coriander flowers (I had these growing in my garden but other herbs like parsley, basil, chives will work)

 Assemble the salad.
-Slice the tomatoes in wedges and scatter around the plate.
+Slice the tomatoes in wedges and scatter them around the plate.
 Using a spoon, place blobs of the burrata around the tomatoes.
-Season with salad with salt and a squeeze of lemon juice.
+Season with salt and a squeeze of lemon juice.

 Finish the salad.
 Put coriander flowers (or other herbs) around the tomatoes and cheese.
 Drizzle a tablespoon or so of basil oil over the salad.
 Save the rest for something tasty.
 Serve immediately.